sapphirepp/sapphirepp/examples/scattering/README.md

 @snippet{lineno} examples/scattering/config.h Physical prop

-The declare_parameters function is using the dealii::ParameterHandler class to delcare parameter in the parameter file.
+The declare_parameters function is using the
+@dealref{ParameterHandler} class to delcare parameter in the parameter file.
 We sort all parameter in a subsection "Physical properties".
 In addition, we write a message to the custom Sapphire logstream `saplog`.
+The
-The LogStream::Prefix ensures, that the message is prefixed and only shown, if detailed output is requested.
-The declaration of the parameter is straight forward, using the `declare_entry` function of the ParameterHandler.
+@dealref{LogStream::Prefix,classLogStream_1_1Prefix} ensures, that the message is prefixed and only shown, if detailed output is requested.
+The declaration of the parameter is straight forward, using the
+@dealref{ParameterHandler.declary_entry(),classParameterHandler,a6d65f458be69e23a348221cb67fc411d}
+function.
 It takes the name of the parameter, a default value and its type/pattern.
 Additionally, can give a description of the parameter.

 @snippet{lineno} examples/scattering/config.h Declare params

 The parsing of the parameter is equally simple.
+We use the
+@dealref{ParameterHandler.get_double(),classParameterHandler,aeaf3c7846747695b1f327677e3716ec5}
-We use the `get_double()` function of the ParameterParser to get the value for a previously declared parameter.
+function to get the value for a previously declared parameter.

 At the end, we define the runtime parameter as __public__ variables of the class, so that subsequent functions have easy access to them.